 Front & back

 Again, like with class A RVs, Wake Graphics does RV front and back wrapping.
-However, they list front wrapping options a little bit differently – instead of full, 3/4, and half wrapping, they list wrapping of doors and front fenders, the overhang above the cab, and the hood.
+However, they list front wrapping options slightly differently – instead of full, 3/4, and half wrapping, they list wrapping of doors and front fenders, the overhang above the cab, and the hood.

-Overall, judging by the numbers, if you were to wrap the front of the RV fully with Wake Graphics, it would cost more than fully wrapping the front of a class A motorhome.
-This may seem strange, but it’s expectable given that the fronts of class A RVs actually tend to be flatter and easier to work with.
+Overall, judging by the numbers, if you were to wrap the front of the RV fully with Wake Graphics, it would cost more than fully wrapping the front of a class-A motorhome.
+This may seem strange, but it’s expected, given that the fronts of class A RVs tend to be flatter and easier to work with.

 Wrap | Doors and front fenders | Overhang above cab | Hood |